-- Chair of the Compensation and Governance Committee - American Medical Optics, Inc. (acquired by Allergan, Inc.), from 1978 to 1986 - Founder and President - Before entering the healthcare industry, was an assistant professor in the Department of Surgery at the Indiana University School of Medicine
+- American Medical Optics, Inc. (acquired by Allergan, Inc.), from 1978 to 1986 - Founder and President - · Before entering the healthcare industry, was an assistant professor in the Department of Surgery at the Indiana University School of Medicine

 Dr. Link's corporate leadership and long history successfully commercializing products in the medical technology industry provide our Board with a valuable perspective in evaluating the prospects of, and risks associated with, existing business operations.
 In addition, his extensive experience in identifying new business opportunities and his strong technical and engineering background have proven beneficial in assessing the potential for future innovations.